11ume/kable/README.md

 #### A serie of node sentries.
 <br>

-> These are a series of special nodes, responsible for controlling with great precision the state of external services.
+> These are a series of special nodes, responsible for controlling with precision the status of some external service.
 You can create your own sentinel nodes.
 <br>

 Sentry | target